pabloUrizar/ADS_Labo3/Labo03.md

 The flag "o" will only print the matched (non-empty) parts of a matching line.
 The flag "E" is needed for our extended regular expression to keep only the dates.

-In the logs file, dates are sorted with a chronological order, if it wasn't the case, we could sort these dates with de following command:
+In our case, dates are sorted with a chronological order, if it wasn't the case, we could sort these dates with de following command:
 > Sort dates first by year, then by month, and finally by day

 ```bash